mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
 Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of congestion.

 Endpoint:
-: A QUIC server or client that participates in an RTP over QUIC session.
+: A QUIC server or client that participates in an RoQ session.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.